linode/docs/docs/websites/cms/deploy-ghost-1-0-0-on-ubuntu-16-04.md

 author:
   name: Blago Eres
   email: blagoeres100@gmail.com
-description: 'Install and configure a Ghost 1.0.0 blog on your Linode running Ubuntu 16.04.'
+description: 'Install and configure a Ghost 1.0.0 blog on your Linode running Ubuntu 16.04 by using this guide.'
 keywords: 'Ghost,install Ghost,Ghost on Linode,how to configure Ghost,deploy Ghost on Ubuntu 16.04'
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 modified: Weekday, Month 00th, 2015